Jack Linou: The Art of an Outsider

 The book explores the creative portraiture of a life lived through the extremes of drug use, HIV and depression.
 Jack Linou had an uncontrollable self-destructive energy and expressed these feelings through his art.

-Yet over a period of twelve years, he made an amazing array of artwork, which is illustrated in the book.
-Jack found ways to overcome his struggle through arts practice and the book highlights his exceptional artwork, which is supported by short stories and theoretical inquires about art and addiction.
+Over a period of twelve years, Jack made an amazing array of artwork, which is illustrated in the book.
+He found ways to overcome his struggle through arts practice and the book highlights his exceptional artwork, which is supported by short stories and theoretical inquires about art and addiction.

 ....
 Testimonials from people appearing in the book ....